-- (a) In the case of bereavement in the immediate family, employees not on leave of absence without pay shall be entitled to special leave at their regular rate of pay, up to five working days upon a death in the immediate family of the employee.
-Immediate family is defined as an employee's parent, wife, husband, child, brother, sister, father-in-law, mother-in-law, son-in-law, daughter-in-law, stepparent, foster parent, stepchild, foster child, grandchild, spouse equivalent. - (b) In the event of the death of the employee's grandparent, brother-in-law, sister-in-law, or any relative permanently residing in the employee's household or with whom the employee permanently resides, the employee shall be entitled to paid leave for one day for the purpose of attending the funeral.
+(a) In the case of bereavement in the immediate family, employees not on leave of absence without pay shall be entitled to special leave at their regular rate of pay, up to five working days upon a death in the immediate family of the employee.
+Immediate family, for the purposes of this clause, means the spouse, child, parent, guardian, foster parent, foster child, sibling, grandchild or grandparent of an employee.
+It includes common-law spouses, step-parents, and step-children, and same sex partners and their children as long as they live with the employee as a member of the employee's family.

+(b) In the event of the death of any other relative permanently residing in the employee's household or with whom the employee permanently resides, the employee shall be entitled to paid leave for one day for the purpose of attending the funeral/service.
 If an employee is on vacation leave at the time of bereavement leave, the employee shall be granted bereavement leave and be credited the appropriate number of days to vacation leave credits if the employee attends the funeral of a family member as defined.